sunlightlabs/sunlightlabs/projects/capitol_words/README.md

 This daily process can be found in the `daily_update.sh` script

-The project path is `/projects/capwords/src/Capitol-Words` on Sunlight's new-southwest server
+The project path is `/projects/capwords/src/Capitol-Words` on Sunlight's southwest server (54.160.47.236)

 ###Solr & MySql
 This project uses both a Solr database and MySql database.
 All queries occur in the API and will call either the Solr DB or MySql DB depending on the endpoint.